Calgary Stampede Foundation

 About Calgary Stampede Foundation:

-Established in 1994, the Calgary Stampede Foundation runs education, music and performing arts programs for Albertan youth to connect them to their western heritage.
-The charity also grants scholarships to young adults for post-secondary education and gives awards to youth for their achievements in the performing arts.
+Established in 1994, the Calgary Stampede Foundation runs education, music and performing arts programs for Albertan youth to connect them with their western heritage.
+The Foundation grants scholarships to young adults for post-secondary education and gives awards to youth for their achievements in the performing arts.
+Together with the Calgary Stampede, the Foundation has also made numerous investments to restore and operate historic parks and buildings in Calgary in recent years (see financial review below for more information).

-The Calgary Stampede Foundation is a Big-cap charity with donations and special events revenue of $9.8m in F2015.
-Administrative costs are 3% of revenues and reported fundraising costs of $13k in the charity's audited financial statements are less than 1% of donations.
-Total overhead costs of only 3% fall outside of Ci's reasonable range, possibly due to a lack of disclosure on fundraising costs.
-The charity's funding reserves of $28.1m can cover annual program costs for almost 14 years.
+The Calgary Stampede Foundation is a Large charity with donations and special events revenue of $8.0m in F2017.
+Administrative costs are 5% of revenues and reported fundraising costs of $117k in the charity’s audited financial statements are 1% of donations.
+For every dollar donated to the charity, $0.94 goes towards its programs, which falls within Ci’s reasonable range for overhead spending.
+The Foundation has total funding reserves of $28.5m, including $599k of donor-endowed funds.
+Excluding the Foundation’s donor-endowed funds, the Foundation can cover annual grants and program costs for more than 10 years.
+This does not indicate a need for donations.

-This charity report is an update that is currently being reviewed by the Calgary Stampede Foundation.
+This charity report is an update that has been sent to the Calgary Stampede Foundation for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December